jzhang38/LPD/finetune/README.md

 done
 ```

-To finetine LPD based a pretrained checkpoint:
+To finetine LPD based on a pretrained checkpoint:

 ```shell
 for seed in 43